2005 Chase for the Nextel Cup: Checker Auto Parts 500 Running Order among Chase Drivers

 On Sunday, November 13, Roush Racing suspended Kurt Busch prior to the running of the Checker Auto Parts 500 race at Phoenix International Raceway after being arrested for charges against him of reckless driving off the track.
 By NASCAR rules, the team remains in the Chase, although for the Owner's Championship only for teams.
+(Note: Kenny Wallace, who was replacing Kurt Busch because of his suspension by Roush Racing because of his arrest for reckless driving, will earn owners' points for the #97.
+By NASCAR rules, owner points are calculated as part of the Chase.
+K. Wallace finished 16th.)

 Actual finish in parentheses (Drivers only):